 ATPV (Arc Thermal Performance Value) is the incident energy on a material that results in a 50% probability that sufficient heat transfer through the specimen is predicted to cause the onset of second-degree burn injury based on the Stoll Curve, cal/cm².

 Energy Breakopen Threshold (EBT) is the incident energy on a material that results in a 50% probability of breakopen.
 Breakopen is defined as any open area at least 1.6 cm² (0.5 in.²)

 ATPV and EBT are both evaluated in the same test but the first point to be reached is the reported Arc Rating.
 IF the material has more thermal insulative value than tensile strength to heat, then it breaks open first.
 If the opposite is true it will allow burns BEFORE it breaks open.

 If an EBT value is determined and it is found to be equal to or below a determined ATPV, then the EBT value shall be reported as the arc rating value and noted as Arc Rating (EBT).

 If an EBT value is determined and it is found to be above a determined ATPV, then the ATPV result shall be reported as the Arc Rating (ATPV) of the tested specimen.

 An additional way to look at these numbers:

 Neither is better.
 Basically EBT fabrics are typically more insulative than they are strong and ATPV materials are stronger than they are insulative.
 Usually EBT indicates the garment is a knit and is more comfortable but essentially no less protective to the user.

-See the recent post by ArcWear for updated information.
+See the Arcwear post on this topic for more information.